 Get lost first and then find your destination, you get a completely different perspective of life; if not get lost now, then when? -Anonymous

-There is a saying: doers learn to see but others learn to search.
+There is a quite interesting saying which I like; doers learn to see but others learn to search.

 I wish I would have applied my grandfather’s words long back.

-We cannot start a business just by listening to a lecture from a person who has spent years teaching business education in academia but has never run a business in real life.
+You cannot start a business just by listening a lecture from a Wharton School business professor who has spent years teaching business education but has never run a business in real life.

-Thinking about business is one thing but go and start a business is a completely different thing.
+Talking about business is one thing but go and start a business on the ground is a completely different thing.

 We never become good swimmers only by reading books on how to swim well, we become good swimmers by jumping in water and practicing swimming.